parthshukla/rbac-laravel/README.md

 ### <a name="list-menu-items">List All Menu Items</a>
 This api lists all the menu items added in the application.
-- limit is non-required parameter.
-Value of this parameter decides that number of results to be returned in the response.
+- `limit` is non-required parameter.
+Value of this parameter decides that number of results to be returned as response.
 Default value is as per the application settings
-- page is non-required parameter.
+- `page` is non-required parameter.
 Value of this parameter is used for identifying the current page for the paginated result.
 Default value is 1
+- `name` is non-required parameter.
+It is a search filter to get menu-items whose name similar to passed value
+- `status` is non-required parameter.
+It is a search filter to get menu-items whose status is as per the passed value
 ###### API End Point: /api/menu?limit=2&page=1
 ###### Request Type: GET
 ###### Response: